zambezi21/Active-Directory-Project/README.md

  *Ref 5: Screen that you will have if both Windows Target and Windows Server have Splunk and Sysmon installed and giving data*

 - The fourth step was to install and configure Active Directory onto the Windows Server, promote the AD to a Domain Contoller, and congfigure the target machine to join the new Domain.
 On the Windows Server Manager by using the add roles and features a role/feature based install was selected for the Windows server with the Active Directory Certification Services role.
 Then install the AD Domain services.
 Once done then promote the server to a domain controller and create one and create users for the domain.
+Then go over to the Windows 10 VM.

   ![VirtualBox_ADDCO1_08_10_2024_15_28_09](https://github.com/user-attachments/assets/09adec23-be71-453b-8592-5dc31a10a2c9)